Wooden Weed Grinders

 Isopropyl alcohol is the recommended solution to cleaning a metal weed grinder, but wooden grinders are made from significantly weaker, albeit more natural, material.
 A simple soap solution is the right choice when it comes down to giving the ol'girl a little bath.

 If you're looking for a wooden herb grinder, then you're likely looking for a grinder that won't stand out garishly sitting on your counter-top.
 Like a nice watch or a new pair of shoes, a wooden grinder is an accessory that doubles as a fashion statement.
 And while they're aesthetically pleasing, you should know there are other grinders made from stronger materials better suited to tackling dense herbs.
 It all depends on what you're looking for.
-Check out the list of top grinder brands for sale.
+Maybe instead you want a steel weed grinder that will last forever?
+Or, check out the list of top grinder brands for sale.